neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

   end
 {% endhighlight %}

-As can be seen in the snippet above, quite a few variables are initialized in the constructor:
+As we can see in the snippet above, quite a few variables are initialized in the constructor, which are as follows:

 * ```@selectables``` -- references to various IO capable things (network connections, files, pipes... sockets in general),
 * ```@timers``` -- references to code blocks that needs to be run at a certain point in time, sorted by *time-to-execution*,